Introduction to the Analyzer

 The Mini Analyzer includes only the options that let you make local changes to the pivot table as displayed in this widget.
 The changes do not affect other widgets, other dashboards, or other users.

-This section provides an orientation to the areas of the Analyzer and Mini Analyzer.
+This section provides an orientation to the Analyzer and Mini Analyzer.
 First, consider the upper part of the Analyzer page (which is not included in the Mini Analyzer):

 The key options here are as follows:

-in this case) or the pivot table that you currently editing, if any.
+The upper left corner displays the name of the currently selected subject area (in this case, DemoMDX) or the pivot table that you currently editing, if any.

 Both the Analyzer and the Mini Analyzer include the Model Contents pane on the left.
 This area lists the contents of the subject area that you are currently viewing: